Facial Implants – Dr. Mackenzie in Santa Barbara does Facial Implant Plastic Surgery

-For some people, a weak chin can cause a significant imbalance in the appearance of their profile, and for others flat cheekbones don’t match the rest of the facial proportions.
-Although other areas of the face may be improved with structural enhancement using implants, the chin and cheek are most common.
+For some people, a weak chin can cause a significant imbalance in the appearance of their profile.
+For others, flat cheekbones don’t match the rest of the facial proportions.
+These patients may benefit from facial implants.
+Although other areas of the face may also be improved with structural enhancement using implants, the chin and cheek are the most common.

-If your chin problem is more extensive, with problems of your teeth and your dental occlusion, you may need more extensive jaw surgery and orthodontics, and for that we would refer you to an oral surgeon.
+If your chin problem is more extensive, including problems with your teeth and your dental occlusion, then you may need more extensive jaw surgery and orthodontics.
+For that, we would refer you to an oral surgeon.

-Cheek implants are fairly common facial implants to give improved structure to flat cheekbones or to add volume to the aging face when flat cheeks are contributing to a gaunt or hollow look.
-This may also involve the lower eyelid and enhance an aging eyelid.
+Cheek implants are fairly common facial implants used to give improved structure to flat cheekbones, or to add volume to the aging face when flat cheeks are contributing to a gaunt or hollow look.
+This may also involve the lower eyelid, and enhance an aging eyelid.
 Fat injection is often used to add volume to the cheeks and orbit area, sometimes along with cheek implants.